grpc/proposal/A69-crl-enhancements.md

 	// Cache will store CRL files if not nil, otherwise files are reloaded for every lookup.
 	Cache Cache

-  // crlProvider and RootDir/Cache cannot both be set
++	// crlProvider and RootDir/Cache cannot both be set
-+ CrlProvider crlProvider
++	CRLProvider crlProvider
 }
 ```